 Both spirits have become popular worldwide, influencing cocktail culture and spirits appreciation globally.
 The rise of craft distilleries has brought innovation to bourbon and scotch while keeping traditional methods alive.

 This mix of old and new makes these spirits exciting for both seasoned connoisseurs and newcomers.
-Exploring the unique characteristics of each can deepen one’s appreciation for their cultural significance and rich histories.
+Exploring each’s unique characteristics can deepen one’s appreciation for their cultural significance and rich histories.

 Tips for Tasting and Enjoying Whiskeys

-Adding ice can cut down flavor by 20-30%.
-So, try sipping neat or with a bit of room temperature water.
+- Sip neat or with water: Adding ice can reduce whiskey’s flavor intensity by 20-30%.
+For a richer tasting experience, try it neat or with a splash of room-temperature water.